Tolkien1987/viewCode_App/README.md

  This is an app build in Swift, with viewCode.
 It will have a loginScreen with Firebase integration for database.
- It will use Cocoapods for dependency and MVVM architecture design.
+ It will use Cocoapods for dependency.

  Also, this project will be using a clean git history and best practices.